Alyosha Popovich: Variants

 The bylina used in the above summary is No. 85 in Nikolai Eugenevich Onchukov|N. E. Onchukov (1904).
 It is the second version collected in this anthology, which contains the element of Alyosha exchanging clothes with a pilgrim, but does not elaborate on how he employs the disguise to trick Tugarin, as occurs in the first version.
 In another version (Danilov), Alyosha lowers Tugarins guard with the pilgrim's disguise, pretending to be a (kalêka) who is hard of hearing.
 A kalêka (калика) was a wandering psalm-singer who was oftentimes crippled.

 This long version collected by Kirsha Danilov (his No. 20, in 344 lines), two stories of Tugarin's are concatenated in the same song.
 Isabel Florence Hapgood has translated this in full.
 Nora K. Chadwick translated the first encounter, but eschews that remaining 215 lines of the second encounter.

 Some versions more starkly allude to Vladmir's wife Princess Apraxia (Apraksevna, etc.) being completely seduced by "Young Tugarin Zemeyevich", and she reproaches Alyosha for leaving her bereft of her "dear friend" at the end of the song, as in Danilov's long version.
 Alyosha's subsequent repartee to the princess was: "Hail, Princess Aprakseyevna!
 I almost called you a bitch, A bitch and a wayward wench!
 There's the tale for you, and there's the deed".

 There are some versions of the byliny recorded which has added a historical veneer so that the dragon has been more explicitly recast as "a traditional Tatar enemy of Kiev".

+One explanation for the amount of different variations of the story of Alyosha and Tugarin is due to the story being a combination of three distinct stories.
+This is further supported by variations of this story having events out of order or even repeated.

 Historical perspective

-Alyosha Popovich may have been based on a historical Alexander Popovich of Rostov, who served prince Vsevolod the Big Nest and died in 1223 in the Battle of the Kalka River against the Tatars, according to the Nikon Chronicle.
+Alyosha Popovich may have been based on a historical Alexander Popovich of Rostov, who served prince Vsevolod the Big Nest and died in 1223 in the Battle of the Kalka River against the Mongols, according to the Nikon Chronicle.
 Nora K. Chadwick writing in 1932 stated that the historicity of the figure was assured.
 However, a later commentator raised the specter that the figure may not have existed, his name merely a 15th-century interpolation into the chronicles by influence of epic poetry.

 Popovich means "Priest's Son."
 In the wondertale, his father is introduced as both "prebendary Leon" or "Leon the Priest".
 The father's name has also been rendered "Priest Levonty" or "Cathedral Priest Leonty".
 He may be modeled after a Bishop Leonty who was killed in 1071 in a pagan uprising.

 Another early source for the historical Alexander Popovich is a povest or story in a MS from Tver, which records his servant named Torop, matching Trofim who replaces Yekim as squire in a bylina variant.

 Soviet (Russian) historian Boris Rybakov, among others, has written that this bylina reflected the victory of Vladimir Monomakh over the Polovetsian commander Tugor-khan.